orend/register/register.md

 Using mocks and dependency injection with TDD makes sure your system is designed for this form of modularity from the get go.
 You know you can replace your objects with a different implementation because this is exactly what you did in your tests when you passed in mocks.
 Such design guarantees that you can write true, isolated and thus fast, tests.

+P.S., if you found this post useful be sure to sign up for the [newsletter](http://eepurl.com/FF4ET) to get tips about how to improve your code.

 <hr>

-I'd like to thank the following people for providing useful feedback about this post: Frazer Horn, Steve Klabnik, Peter Marreck, Susan Pottrt and Piotr Solnica.
+I'd like to thank the following people for providing useful feedback about this post: Frazer Horn, Steve Klabnik, Peter Marreck, Susan Potter and Piotr Solnica.

-If you found this post useful be sure to sign up for the [newsletter](http://eepurl.com/FF4ET) to get tips about how to improve your code.